 Visit the calendar on their website to see more upcoming events!

 The 2017 Wine Stomp

 Late summer in Texas is Wine Season, when vineyards are busy harvesting their grapes, and people from all over come to experience a little of the fruits of their labors!
 Each August and September, vineyards and wineries around the state offer tours, tastings and the very fun, Grape Stomp!
 We headed to Burleson, south of Fort Worth, to stomp on some grapes at Lost Oak Winery, and had an incredible time!

 Lost Oak Winery has 54 acres in Johnson County, and the grounds are beautiful!
 They host many special occasions such as weddings and parties, too!

-Lost Oak offers wine tastings, as well as concerts in the garden, cooking classes and wine pairings, car shows, family movie nights, a pumpkin patch in October and the Wicked Wine Run on September 9th!
+Lost Oak offers wine tastings, as well as concerts in the garden, cooking classes and wine pairings, car shows, family movie nights, a pumpkin patch in October and the Wicked Wine Run twice a year.